enheit/jessie-and-friends/selec-an-approach-of-communicating-with-git.md

-Select an approach of communicating with Git
+# Select an approach of communicating with Git

+Impressions: 4.5/5

+Note:

+ - I like transition at the end of the chapter.
+Consider to use this practice in other chapters.

+---

 Before initializing Git, we need to understand how we will use Git in the future.